gradle/gradle/design-docs/tooling-api-test-execution.md

 ### Implementation

-* Ideally, we should cache the result of test detection during `Test` execution, so that it can be reused to determine which `Test` instances to run.
-	* Recalculate this when inputs have changed.
-	* Will need to run the tasks that build the input classpaths.
+* Run tasks that build the test task(s) input classpaths.
 * Apply test detection.
 * Determine which `Test` tasks to run
 * Run these tasks and their dependencies and finalizers.
 * Do not run `Test` tasks that do no match, nor their dependencies or finalizers.
 * Calculate Test#testClassesDir / Test.classpath to find all tasks of type `org.gradle.api.tasks.testing.Test` containing matching pattern/tests
 * Execute matching Test tasks only